-This policy aims to restrict the development of hot food outlets in areas where they may be viable, which is a larger source of employment for minority ethnic people than the population as a whole.
+This policy could potentially restrict the development of hot food outlets in areas where they may be viable; takeaways are a larger source of employment for minority ethnic people than the population as a whole.
 This policy could therefore impact on their employment and business opportunities more than other groups.
 Men eat more takeaways than women; young people eat more than old, so their meal choices are more affected.
-Single people may be more reliant on takeaway food also due to time pressures.
-Deprivation is linked to obesity, and there is a link between the fast food environment and health.
-Encouraging hot food takeaways to set up in Town Centres, some of which are close to SIMD areas may increase ill health.
-However, the policy would restrict hot food outlets in other SIMD areas, where they might otherwise locate.
-Supporting hot food uses in town centres where they are walkable to secondary schools may impact on the health of children, who are likely to be less informed about the health impacts.
-The policy may adversely impact those living in Town Centres as there are likely to be some residual impacts of this use e.g. people arriving in cars to collect takeaways.
+Single people may be more reliant on takeaway food also due to time pressures64.
+Deprivation is linked to obesity, and there is a link between the fast food environment and health65.
+Encouraging hot food takeaways to set up in Town Centres, some of which are close to SIMD areas may increase ill health there.
+However, the policy would restrict hot